KunalBansall/Re-Identification_in_a_Single_Feed/README.md

 ## 🙌 Credits
 - YOLOv5 by Ultralytics
 - Tracking code inspired by DeepSORT
-- Assignment support and model provided by [Assignment Team Name]
+- Assignment support and model provided by medi@liat.ai